-At Lewis & Clark, all ELEM MAT candidates will complete practice edTPA experiences in the fall supported with course assignments.
-In the spring, prior to solo teaching, candidates will complete and submit their final edTPA.
-Submission of the edTPA is required for program completion and licensure.
+In the ELEM program, candidates will complete practice edTPA experiences in the fall supported with course assignments.
+In the spring they will complete and submit their final edTPA.
+The start of the solo teaching experience is contingent on submission of the edTPA.